How to Apply for and Use a Credit Card in Singapore

 Pay your bills on time

-Ultimately, paying your credit card bills on or before the due date can increase your credit rating and avoid any additional fees, helping you better handle the flow of your finances.
+Increase your credit rating by paying your bills early or on time.
+This will also help you avoid incurring any additional fees, helping you better handle the flow of your finances.

 3 Ways to Pay Your Credit Card Bill in Singapore